 Cam Ward, Carson Beck and now Darian Mensah.

-Despite all the pressure and heartbreak of competing for a national title, the Hurricanes have once again plucked their quarterback from the bunch and look to continue the success of the portal quarterback trend.
+Despite the pressure and heartbreak of competing for a national title, the Hurricanes have once again plucked their quarterback from the bunch, hoping to continue the success of the portal quarterback trend.

 Miami was left in a dire situation for its 2026 quarterback, prompting a search outside of the box — a quarterback not yet in the portal.
-It looked bleak for the orange and green, but just like the last two years, an unexpected name came calling at the final hour, with this time being Mensah.
+It looked bleak for the orange and green, but just like the last two years, an unexpected superstar came calling at the final hour.
+This time, it was Mensah.

 A rising redshirt junior from San Luis Obispo, Calif., Mensah originally played at Tulane before transferring to Duke ahead of the 2025 season.